About the Community Land Advisory Service Wales

-The Community Land Advisory Service in Wales (CLAS Cymru) is funded by Welsh Government to support community green space projects to acquire land and gain all the necessary permissions including planning, so that they can set up and manage green spaces as effectively as possible.
-The Service provides specialist support and advice to a wide variety of community led green space projects across Wales.
+The Community Land Advisory Service in Wales (CLAS Cymru) is funded by Welsh Government to support community green space projects to acquire land and gain all the necessary permissions, including planning, so that they can set up and manage green spaces as effectively as possible.
+The service provides a specialist support and advice service as well as valuable resources for accessing land and gaining permissions for community led green space projects across Wales.

 Improving planning rights for allotment holders and community growers

 Did you know that Social Farms and Gardens has been working hard to improve planning rights for allotment holders and community growers?
-We responded to the Welsh Government Consultation on permitted development rights earlier this year and we are awaiting the outcome from Welsh Government Planning Division.
-View the Welsh Government Consultation Document here and the response document from Social Farms & Gardens here.
+We responded to the Welsh Government Consultation on permitted development rights earlier this year and we are now pleased to see these new planning rights for community growers of all kinds.
+Please see our press release here.

 CLAS Cymru works in collaboration with the Green Flag Community Award which is managed by Keep Wales Tidy.
 We are working with them to increase the number of community managed green spaces and the number of eligible green flag community sites.
-CLAS Cymru runs its own award programme to recognise community projects that have managed to acquire land for effective green space projects such as orchards, woodlands and community gardens.
-All these projects manage valuable nature-based activities and the CLAS Cymru Community Managed Award is a steppingstone to achieving a Green Flag Community Award.
+CLAS Cymru runs its own award programme called the CLAS Cymru Community Management Awards to recognise community projects that are working to set up new community green space projects such as orchards, woodlands and community gardens.
+Such projects are all contributing to highly valuable nature-based activities which are run by voluntary members of our communities who give up their spare time for the greater good of their local environment.
+The CLAS Cymru Awards are a stepping stone to achieving a Green Flag Community Award.

 If you would like more information or need advice on getting land to set up your community green space project please contact our CLAS Cymru Coordinator Lucie Taylor - email@example.com